ossmate/10x-quiz-stack/.ai/ui-plan.md

 4. **Quiz Taking:**
    - Selecting a quiz redirects the user to the quiz taking view, where each question is displayed in an interactive format.
 The user navigates through questions, and responses are recorded.
 5. **AI Quiz Generation:**
    - For AI-driven quiz creation, the user inputs a prompt on the AI generation screen.
-The system provides a generated quiz preview, which the user can further edit before saving.
+The system calls the API to generate a quiz preview without saving to the database.
+The user can review this preview, make comprehensive edits to the title, description, questions, and answer options, and then explicitly save the quiz to the database when satisfied.

 ## 4. Layout and Navigation Structure